CT SCAN OF HIP JOINTS

 Why This Test

-When and Who Needs to Take a CT scan of Hip Joints?
+When and Who Needs to Take a CT Scan of the Hip Joint?

 Benefits